 Board of Directors' Attendance at Annual Meeting of Stockholders

 We do not have a policy requiring that directors attend our annual meeting of stockholders.
-None of our independent directors attended the 2012 annual meeting.
+None of our independent directors attended our 2013 annual meeting of stockholders.

 Compensation of Non-Employee Directors